oneapi-src/oneDNN/tests/benchdnn/doc/driver_softmax.md

             for details.
  - `--axis=INT` -- dimension on which operation will be performed.
             Default is `1`, corresponds to channels in logical memory layout.
- - `--attr-scales=STRING` -- per argument scales primitive attribute.
-No
-            scales are set by default.
-Refer to [attributes](knobs_attr.md) for details.
- - `--attr-post-ops=STRING` -- post operation primitive attribute.
-No post
-            operations are set by default.
-Refer to [attributes](knobs_attr.md) for details.
  - `--mb=INT` -- override minibatch size specified in the problem description.
              When set to `0`, use minibatch size as defined by the individual problem descriptor.
 The default is `0`.